-We'll be using a template from Envato Elements in this tutorial.
-If you want to browse other web design template options, look through the Envato Elements collection of website templates.
+We'll be using a template from Envato Elements in this HTML web design code tutorial.
+If you want to browse other web design template options, look through the Envato Elements collection of website design code templates.
 You'll find professional, responsive options that are ready to customize for your next project.

 Before We Start Our Web Design Code

 - HTML: Hypertext Markup Language is a language that organizes web pages.
 Things like text and links are added here.
-In this tutorial, we'll be working with HTML.
+In this web design code tutorial, we'll be working with HTML.

-- PHP: A server-side scripting language which is mostly used to build web-based applications.
+- PHP: A server-side scripting language that is mostly used to build web-based applications.
 You'll see it used to collect data.
 Almost all contact forms work with a PHP file.